minhdong-04/devops-cicd-demo/README.md

   ║                                                       ║
   ║   🚀 Happy Learning DevOps & CI/CD!  🚀               ║
   ║                                                       ║
-  ║   Made with ❤️ by DevOps Demo Team                   ║
+  ║   Made with ❤️ by Minh Đồng                          ║
   ║                                                       ║
   ╚═══════════════════════════════════════════════════════╝
 ```